 His thoughts swirled with her bright blue eyes, the curve of her full, rose-pink lips, the swell of her breasts, and line of her hips.
 ‘I see what you meant about putting my fingers in my ears.’

 She’s not going to turn around.
 Stop thinking about it.
 Harry clenched his jaw and held his breath, but her song tugged at his thoughts like the mountain wind at La Victoire.
-The line of her collarbone, the curve of her throat, and the wicked gleam he’d glimpsed in her eyes played before his mind’s eye.
-A fierce urge to run his fingers over her seized him, to press his lips to the back of her neck, and wrap his arms around her.
+The line of her collarbone, the curve of her throat, and the wicked gleam he’d glimpsed in her eyes played through his mind.
+A fierce urge to run his fingers over her, to press his lips to the back of her neck and wrap his arms around her, seized him.

 I’d give her anything she asked for.
 Anything I thought she might want to ask for.
 A bittersweet ache crept in amongst thoughts of her.
 But she’s not asked me to touch her.
 She asked me to stay here.

 ‘See.’
-She twirled ‘round, one arm across her breasts, her wing-tips brushing the branches above.
+She twirled ‘round, one arm across her breasts; her wing-tips brushing the branches above.
 Fleur’s blue eyes glowed with a wild, wicked gleam.
+‘See.’